yuvaldori/gigaspaces-wiki-jekyll/xap100adm/tuning-java-virtual-machines.markdown

 The `UseBiasedLocking` JVM option impacts GigaSpaces performance when running synchronized replication (and also one-way mode) when used with **Solaris 10**.
 Please avoid using this option with clients accessing the space and space servers JVM.

-{% tip %}
+{% refer %}
 For more details, see the [Java Tuning White Paper](http://java.sun.com/performance/reference/whitepapers/tuning.html).
-{% endtip %}
+{% endrefer %}

 `-XX:+UseBiasedLocking` enables a technique for improving the performance of un contended synchronization.
 An object is "biased" toward the thread which first acquires its monitor via a monitorenter byte code or synchronized method invocation; subsequent monitor-related operations performed by that thread are relatively much faster on multiprocessor machines.

 Some applications with significant amounts of un contended synchronization may attain significant speedups with this flag enabled; some applications with certain patterns of locking may see slowdowns, though attempts have been made to minimize the negative impact.

 # Tuning 64-bit JVM